 Non-permanent staff is a management headache.
 They generally have less loyalty to your business than well trained and motivated permanent employees.
 They are not entirely incapable of enthusiasm and motivation, but it requires extra effort and sometimes a different management approach.

-Apart from this, it has become increasingly difficult, legally speaking, to employ casual labour.
-Business owners have to keep up to date with the latest developments around labour brokers and questions such as when employment is deemed to be permanent even if you have a written contract stipulating temporary employment.
+Apart from this, business owners have to keep up to date with the latest developments around hiring casual labour and labour brokers and questions such as when employment is deemed to be permanent even if you have a written contract stipulating temporary employment.